History of Roman Empire for Dummies from Dummy

 Funding of Rome

 The entire world uses Latin letters.
 Half of the world speaks Latin-based languages.
-Their art inspired the renaissance.
+Their art inspired the Renaissance.
 Most of their scientific discoveries either lived too long or are still used as axioms.

 During the Roman Empire, most of the civilized world was included within their borders.
-Pax Romana (the roman world) was the first example of globalization.
+Pax Romana (the Roman world) was the first example of globalization.

-The period of Kings (753 BC-509 BC)
+The period of the Kings (753 BC-509 BC)

 Before Rome was the capital of Italy and half of the civilized world, it was a small tribe village near the river Tiber.
-The tribe was surrounded by Etruscan up north, whose letters Rome adopted, and by Greece colonies in the South.
+The tribe was surrounded by Etruscan up north, whose letters Rome adopted, and by Greek colonies in the South.

 Did you guess where I am going?
-Etruscans and Greeks traded, so did it happen Rome was in the middle between them?
+Etruscans and Greeks traded, so did it happen that Rome was in the middle between them?
 Thus, Rome was founded on trading paths.

-Originally Rome was open to all kinds of people, and most of all, the policy of Rome allowed Immigrants to become citizens with full rights.
+Originally, Rome was open to all kinds of people, and most of all, the policy of Rome allowed Immigrants to become citizens with full rights.

 This offer was time limited.
 However, it let Rome become one of the largest cities in ancient times.

 Romulus was the first King.
 Yes, Rome was not a Republic from the beginning.
 Overall, based on legend, there were seven kings.
-They ruled long and gave Romans something extraordinary:
+They ruled long and gave the Romans something extraordinary:

 • calendar